ChlorisF/boyinfeng.com/content/project/fMRI2022/index.md

 ---
 title: Neural correlates of visual emotional word processing - An fMRI study
-summary: The study aimed to investigate the neural correlates of emotion-eliciting word processing in a visual lexical decision task (LDT).
-By examining processing patterns between real words and pseudowords, and between emotional and neutral words, we expected to partially dissociate semantic and affective components in emotional word processing.
+summary: This study investigated the neural correlates of emotion-eliciting word processing using a visual lexical decision task (LDT).
+By comparing processing patterns between real/pseudowords and emotional/neutral words, the study aimed to partially dissociate semantic and affective components in emotional word processing.
 date: '2022-05-06T00:00:00Z'

 # Optional external URL for project (replaces project detail page).